ClementNerma/Rave/docs/books/hybrid.md

 let var1: void  ; // null
 let var2: bool  ; // false
 let var3: int   ; // 0
-let var4: string; // ""
+let var4: string; // ''
 ```

 ## Numbers and operators

 ### Integers

 There is not only one type to represent numbers.
-The "default" one is `int`, an alias of `int32`, a signed 32-bit integer.
+The 'default' one is `int`, an alias of `int32`, a signed 32-bit integer.
 It can handle any integer between `−2,147,483,648` and `2,147,483,647`.

 Here is the table of types with their respective capacities: